David C. Broderick: Political career

-Mining career

-In 1849, Broderick joined the California Gold Rush.
-He moved to San Francisco, where he engaged in smelting and assaying gold.
-Broderick minted gold coins that contained less gold than their face value, keeping the difference.
-His $10 coins, for example, contained $8 in gold.
-He used the profits to finance his political aspirations.

 State Senate career

 Broderick was a member of the California State Senate from 1850 to 1852, serving as its president from 1851 to 1852.
-Broderick was acting Lieutenant Governor from January 9, 1851 to January 8, 1852, following incumbent John McDougall's succession to the governorship.
+Broderick was acting Lieutenant Governor from January 9, 1851, to January 8, 1852, following incumbent John McDougall's succession to the governorship.
 From then on, Broderick effectively had political control of San Francisco, which under his "utterly vicious" rule soon became notorious for municipal corruption.
 In the words of his biographer Jeremiah Lynch:

 Broderick became rich from this system.

-In 1856 Broderick was elected by the state legislature as US Senator from California.
-(Popular election of senators did not start until the 20th century.)
+In 1857, Broderick was elected by the state legislature as U.S. Senator from California (popular election of senators did not start until the 20th century).
 Broderick began his term on March 4, 1857.

 Feud and death

 At that time, just prior to the start of the American Civil War, the Democratic Party of California was divided between pro-slavery and "Free Soil" factions.
 Broderick led the Free Soilers.
 One of his closest friends was David S. Terry, formerly the Chief Justice of the California State Supreme Court.
 He advocated extending slavery into California.
 Terry lost his re-election bid because of his pro-slavery platform, and he blamed Broderick for the loss.

 Terry, considered even by his friends as caustic and aggressive, made some inflammatory remarks at a party convention in Sacramento, which Broderick read.
 He took offense, and sent Terry an equally vitriolic reply, describing:

-Terry to be a "damned miserable wretch" who was as corrupt as President James Buchanan and William Gwin, California's other senator.
-"I have hitherto spoken of him as an honest man—as the only honest man on the bench of a miserable, corrupt Supreme Court—but now I find I was mistaken.
-I take it all back.
-He is just as bad as the others."

 Passions escalated; on September 13, 1859, former friends Terry and Broderick, both expert marksmen, met outside of San Francisco city limits at Lake Merced for a duel.
 The pistols chosen for the duel had hair triggers, and Broderick's discharged prior to the final "1-2-3" count, firing prematurely into the ground.
 Thus disarmed, he was forced to stand as Terry shot him in the right lung.
 Terry at first believed the shot to be only a flesh wound, but it proved to be fatal.
 Broderick died three days later, and was buried under a monument erected by the state in Lone Mountain Cemetery in San Francisco.
+He is the only U.S. Senator ever to be killed in a duel while in office.

-In 1942 he was reinterred at Cypress Lawn Memorial Park in Colma.
+In 1942, he was reinterred at Cypress Lawn Memorial Park in Colma, California.